Sustainable Tips for Alsace Christmas Market Road Trip

 Colmar Christmas Markets

-There are a total of 6 markets in Colmar, each with a different theme, so exploring these markets in full will take up most of your day.
+There are 6 markets in Colmar, each with a different theme, so exploring these markets in full will take up most of your day.
 Colmar markets are known for “art and tradition,” You’ll find plenty of hand-crafted art pieces intertwined with traditional food and gifts.
 The Colmar markets and winding streets are covered in white Christmas trees and decorations for a modern and upscale feeling.

 Gourmet Market Star – My favorite market in Colmar was a new addition in 2018 and an excellent option for a mindful road trip in Alsace.
 Nine different stalls at this market serve hot, local, and fresh gourmet food.
 Make sure to skip the unethical Foie Gras and opt for the vegetarian truffle risotto.